alxndr/blog/_posts/2016-05-20-version-control-commit-messages.md

 It can be difficult to identify the larger goal behind many small commits.
 Thus, I'm a fan of feature branches to group them together and identify the motivation behind all these commits.

-On my personal projects I've followed something close to [the "git flow" pattern of branches](http://nvie.com/posts/a-successful-git-branching-model/), in that the `master` branch should always be what's on production, but I haven't been using a `develop` branch.
+On my personal projects I've followed something close to [the "git flow" pattern of branches](http://nvie.com/posts/a-successful-git-branching-model/), in that the `main` branch should always be what's on production, but I haven't been using a `develop` branch.
 At work, with more collaborators and more development happening simultaneously, we use a `develop` branch to collect what's ready to be released next (which often will only be one branch/ticket anyway).

-The GitHub page for an individual commit includes a link to the pull request via which the commit made it into the `master` branch.
+The GitHub page for an individual commit includes a link to the pull request via which the commit made it into the `main` branch.
 This lets you figure out the reason for a commit when you've identified that it's responsible for a bug.

 ## commit messages